mahmoudzanoun13/mahmoudzanoun13/README.md

 **`A self-learner (Developer/Designer)`**

-I'm intermediate Front End Web Developer.
+I'm Frontend Web Developer.
 Possess strong leadership and communication skills with fluency in Arabic and English.
 I'm a problem solver, hard worker, and passionate about learning the latest technologies.
 I'm seeking to create web apps that serve millions of people with awesome UI/UX and responsive apps to help in their life and make them more efficient and easier.

    <p align="left">
       <a href="https://github.com/mahmoudzanoun13?tab=followers">